bbauska/JS-CellarDoor/README.md

 }
 ```

-### `printAdjacencyList` Method
+<h3>`printAdjacencyList` Method</h3>

-Let's create a method to give us a visual representation of our adjacency list so that we can see all of the vertices and their edges/connections.
+Let's create a method to give us a visual representation of our adjacency list so that we can see
+all of the vertices and their edges/connections.

 ```JS
 printAdjacencyList() {